 You might have heard this bummer of a fact: An ingredient in chemical sunscreens — oxybenzone — is believed to contribute to the death of coral reefs.
 That’s no small matter when an estimated 5,000 tons of sunscreen end up in the water near coral reefs worldwide.

-The problem is bad enough that Hawaii is considering banning so-called reef-unfriendly sunscreens.
+The problem is bad enough that Hawaii has banned so-called reef-unfriendly sunscreens.
 Though there are probably many reasons, not just oxybenzone, that reefs are dying, it’s probably good for their sake — and your skin’s — to avoid it.

 Being physical sunscreens (that work by forming a physical barrier from the sun, not by chemical reactions) they only work when they go on thick and stay put.
 That’s why we put each of these all-natural products to the test in the sun and surf of Southern California.
 Here’s what we found: